-- During terminal cleaning, clean low-touch surfaces before high-touch surfaces. - Clean resident areas (e.g., resident zones) before resident restrooms. - Within a specified resident room, terminal cleaning should start with shared equipment and common surfaces, then proceed to surfaces and items touched during resident care that are outside of the resident zone, and finally to surfaces and items directly touched by the resident inside the resident zone.
-In other words, high-touch surfaces outside the resident zone should be cleaned before the high-touch surfaces inside the resident zone. - Clean general resident areas not under transmission-based precautions before those areas under transmission-based precautions.
+- during terminal cleaning, clean low-touch surfaces before high-touch surfaces; - cleaning resident areas (e.g. resident zones) before resident washrooms; - equipment and common surfaces, then proceed to surfaces and items touched during resident care that are outside of the resident zone, and finally to surfaces and items directly touched by the resident inside the resident zone.
+In other words, high-touch surfaces outside the resident zone should be cleaned before the high-touch surfaces inside the resident zone; and - cleaning general resident areas not under transmission-based precautions before those areas under transmission-based precautions.

-2. From High To Low (Top to Bottom)
+2. From high to low (top to bottom)

-Proceed from high to low to prevent dirt and microorganisms from dripping or falling and contaminating already cleaned areas.
+Proceed from high to low to prevent dirt and microorganisms from dripping or falling and contaminating already-cleaned areas.